 \subsubsection{Room Layout and Object Placement Generation.}

-With the house floorplan in place, we proceed to generate room layouts and object placements.
-While existing methods have shown limitations with unique room types\cite{ATISS, LegoNet} and simple layouts\cite{LayoutGPT} as shown in Fig.~\ref{fig:result_layout_comparison}, our approach introduces a constrained layout graph $\bar{G_i}(\bar{N_i},\bar{E_i})$ for enhanced flexibility and realism.
-This graph captures object dimensions and descriptions in nodes $\bar{N_i}$ and relationships between objects in edges $\bar{E_i}$.
+With the house floorplan established, we advance to generating room layouts and object placements.
+While existing methods have shown limitations with unique room types\cite{ATISS, LegoNet} and simplistic layouts\cite{LayoutGPT} as evidenced in \cref{fig:result_comparison}, our approach introduces a constrained layout graph $\bar{G_i}(\bar{N_i},\bar{E_i})$ to enhance coherence and flexibility.
+This graph captures dimensions and descriptions of objects in its nodes $\bar{N_i}$ and the relationships between objects in edges $\bar{E_i}$.

-Using LLMs, we generate these graphs $\bar{G_i}$ based on room area, type, and user descriptions.
-We prompt the LLM twice in this graph generation, with prompt templates $p_\text{furniture}$ and $p_\text{ornament}$, for encapsulating the list and relations of furniture and ornaments respectively, as LLMs fails to imagine a room with diverse objects and handle their complex relationships at once.
-Following the notion of Semantic Asset Group(SAG)\cite{deitke2022️}, we identify sub-graphs $C_i$ within $\bar{G_i}$ that denote commonly associated items.
-We then iteratively place furniture and objects following Furniture Placement Algorithm(Algorithm~\ref{alg:furniture-placement}), beginning with an 'anchor' item and arranging others based on their relational context.
-Each object is placed with a placement rule that is assigned by the LLM from a set of pre-defined rules, as evident in Table \ref{table:placement_rules}.
-This results in a series of bounding boxes $B_i$ outlining the final layout.
+Using LLMs, we generate a graph $\bar{G_i}$ for each room based on its area and type, as well as the user input.
+LLMs struggle to envision a room with a diverse array of objects and to manage their complex interrelations simultaneously, and hence we prompt the LLM twice during this graph generation process.
+We employ two distinct prompt templates: $p_\text{furniture}$ for large furniture and $p_\text{ornament}$ for smaller ornaments, to address these elements separately.

+The features stored in the nodes and edges are generated in a step-by-step manner.
+For instance, in furniture placement, we initially generate a list of potential furniture items along with their dimensions.
+Subsequently, drawing on the concept of Semantic Asset Group (SAG)\cite{deitke2022️}, the LLM is prompted to identify the sub-graphs $C_i$ within $\bar{G_i}$ that represent groups of commonly associated items and designate an anchor piece within each group, such as a table in a set of a table and chairs.

+With a predefined set of placement rules like \textit{place\_corner($\cdot$)}, \textit{place\_beside($\cdot$)}, and \textit{place\_wall($\cdot$)}, we direct the LLM to determine the placement rules between the anchor object and other items within the SAG.
+The corresponding placement algorithm for each rule then dictates the objects' locations, orientations, and adjustments in the event of obstructions, thus optimizing space usage.
+The Supplementary Material provides a detailed account of all placement rules, including their functions and parameters.
+This stage results in a series of bounding boxes $B_i$ outlining the final layout.